microsoft/bond/doc/src/bond_cpp.md

 The generated structs can use any allocator which implements the C++ Standard Library allocator concept.

+Additionally `--alloc-ctors` flag can be passed in order to generate additional copy and move constructors for the struct that would accept an allocator argument.

 Bond APIs which allocate memory also allow use of custom allocators.
 In particular `bond::OutputMemoryStream`, which can be used as output stream for